ALTIBASE/Documents/Manuals/Altibase_7.3/eng/Replication Manual.md

 ##### EAGER Mode

 In EAGER mode, when a master transaction occurs on a local server, the local server commits the transaction only after it has received confirmation that all of the corresponding logs have been properly applied on the remote server.
 The remote server commits the replication transaction at the same time.
-In other words, replication in EAGER mode is a synchronization method<sup>1</sup>.
+In other words, replication in EAGER mode is a synchronization method[^1].

-[<sup>1</sup>] Transaction Synchronization: Even if a master transaction is successfully performed on a local server, if a replication conflict occurs on a remote server, it will be impossible to commit the master transaction on the local server.
+[^1]: Transaction Synchronization: Even if a master transaction is successfully performed on a local server, if a replication conflict occurs on a remote server, it will be impossible to commit the master transaction on the local server.
 In such cases, the user must explicitly roll back the transaction to execute the next transaction.
 If the transaction is not rolled back, it will be impossible to apply any changes because a transaction that cannot be committed is continually pending.
 Under conditions in which the local server is internally required to commit a transaction (e.g., when running in Autocommit mode or when a session is terminated), the conflict causes the master transaction that could not be committed to be automatically rolled back.

-As a result, the master transaction that experienced the conflict and the replication transaction are both rolled back, thereby preventing data inconsistency due to replication.
+As a result, the master transaction that experienced the conflict and the replication transaction are both rolled back, thereby

+The advantage of EAGER mode is that because it synchronizes transactions, it allows replication to occur in parallel.
+Therefore, when replication is performed in EAGER mode, multiple sender threads replicate concurrently.
+The number of parallel threads can be configured using the REPLICATION_EAGER_PARALLEL_FACTOR property.

+Although there may be a slight performance degradation due to transaction synchronization, EAGER mode avoids the replication backlog that can occur in high-transaction environments under LAZY mode.

+Before using EAGER mode replication, please refer to the [Replication Constraints in EAGER Mode](#replication-constraints-in-eager-mode).

 #### Replication of Partitioned Tables